The Short Answer

 If you are reading this page because you are worried about affording detox, here is what matters most: options exist at every price point, including free.
 The cost of not getting help is always higher.

-Untreated addiction costs more than any detox program.
+Untreated substance use disorder costs more than any detox program.
 Emergency room visits, legal problems, lost income, damaged relationships, and declining health all carry price tags that compound over time.
 Detox is an investment in stopping that cycle.

 Here is what you can do right now: